sendjainabhi/tap/tap-1.0-deployment-guide.md

 ## <a id=tap-build> </a> Setup Tanzu Application Platform Build cluster

+The build Cluster is responsible for taking a developer's source code commits and applying a supply chain that will produce a container image and Kubernetes resources for deploying on a run cluster

 ### <a id=tanzu-essential> </a> Step 1: Install tanzu cluster essentials and tanzu cli